WindowsDamagingTool11/Wipe-Windows/README.md

-This Tool will Wipe a ll drives connected to the computer including USB flashdrives and external Harddrives.
+This Tool will Wipe all drives connected to the computer including USB flashdrives and external Harddrives.